Pedrovinhas/front-end-mentor/README.md

 [Frontend Mentor](https://www.frontendmentor.io) is a website that help you improve your coding skills by building realistic projects challenges.

 - For my porpose, i will try to implement some features and technologies that i am learning.
-- I can change the design to my preferences
+- I can change the design to my preferences (color, images etc).

 ## Levels